I only promote products & services I know will help you in your life and business

 It still feels weird acknowledging all these things without thinking of it all as gloating and needing to be validated.

 And then I tell myself to Shut the hell up because you know what – my road wasn’t easy.
-The things I have overcome, survived and dealt with – because I had smarts about me and life with goals ahead.

 My skin has been shed.